Skip to main content

 Florian Enders, Steuerberater - Erbausschlagung

-If you organise the funeral although you have disclaimed the inheritance, keep all invoices and receipts.
-You have a claim for reimbursement against the actual Erben or the estate.
+Keep the receipts.
+If you organise the funeral after renouncing, collect all invoices.
+You have a reimbursement claim against the actual heirs or the estate, enforceable only with documentation.

-If it becomes foreseeable that you cannot bear the costs, file the application under § 74 SGB XII before the funeral.
-Retrospective approval is significantly more difficult.
+Involve the Sozialamt early.
+If you cannot bear the costs, submit under § 74 SGB XII before the funeral.
+After the fact, approval becomes significantly harder.

-Special case: funeral already paid, then the inheritance disclaimed
+Special case: funeral paid for, then inheritance renounced

-In practice, enforcement is difficult where the estate is over-indebted.
-The estate assets then do not suffice for a complete reimbursement.
+In practice, enforcement is difficult when the estate is over-indebted.
+The route via the Bestattungspflicht and the Sozialamt then remains.

 Conclusion